google-research/socialgood/README.md

 # AI for Social Good Starter Template

-This repository contains a template that can be used to seed a repository for a new AI4SG project.
+This repository contains templates that can be used to seed new AI4SG projects.

-This template uses the Apache license, as it is Google's default.

 Each folder in the repository contains a template and corresponding README

+All code in this repo uses the Apache license, as it is Google's default.